 Educational scholarships are designed to assist eligible students aged 15 years and over to reach their full potential in terms of their individual educational and career goals.
 They are granted to students who demonstrate the drive and determination to achieve educational goals, despite experiencing financial need.
 Educational scholarships are not necessarily awarded because of academic achievement to date, but rather because of a student’s demonstrated desire to achieve educational goals.

-All applicants must be supported by a letter of nomination from a Mentor Support Network organisational member.
-Guidelines for nominators are available here.
+NOTE: All applicants must be supported by a letter of nomination from a Mentor Support Network organisational member.

 The following document may also be useful: